mhofherr/TaskPaperManager/README.md

 * @start(): the start day of the task in ISO 8601 format (e.g. 2014-05-15)
 * @due(): the due day; same format as above
 * @prio(): high, medium or low; my used based in the MYN methodology of Michael Linenberger
+* @done(): task is done, with date of date finished
-* @done: task is done; will be moved to the file "archive.txt" in the same folder
+* ; will be moved to the file "archive.txt" in the same folder
 * @customer(): the task is associated with a customer
 * @maybe: will be moved to a separate list named "maybe.txt" in the same folder
 * @project(): the task is associated with a project name or project number